Jason Burnell

-Jason Scott Burnell (born August 15, 1997) is an American professional basketball player for Pallacanestro Brescia of the Italian Lega Basket Serie A. He played college basketball for Jacksonville State.
+Jason Scott Burnell (born August 15, 1997) is an American professional basketball player who plays for Olimpia Milano of the Italian Lega Basket Serie A (LBA) and the EuroLeague.
+He played college basketball for Jacksonville State.

 Early life

 Burnell grew up in DeLand, Florida and originally attended DeLand High School.
 As a junior, he averaged 22 points and 10 rebounds per game for the Bulldogs and was named the Player of the Year by The Daytona Beach News-Journal.
 He opted to transfer to the Providence School in Jacksonville, Florida before his senior year in order to be closer to his father.

 College career

 Georgia Southern

 Burnell started his collegiate career at Georgia Southern University and averaged 2.9 points per game in 24 appearances for the Eagles as a freshman before deciding to leave the program at the end of the season due to lack of playing time.

 St. Petersburg

 After leaving Georgia Southern, Burnell enrolled at St. Petersburg College.
 He led the Titans with 20.1 points, 10.9 rebounds, and 1.4 blocks per game and was named the FCSAA State Tournament MVP, First Team All-State, State of Florida Player of the Year and Suncoast Conference Player of the Year.